calabozo/calabozo.github.com/tools/hadoop/index.md

 ```
 ./sbin/start-dfs.sh
 ```
+If you have not properly set up the JAVA_HOME environment variable an error will appear.
+You can add it or update the file *./etc/hadoop/hadoop-env.sh* and configure it.

 All Hadoop process are executed in a JVN, so to check that all services are running just invoque jps:
 ```